GoddWilll/e7autorerollshop/README.md

 # e7autorerollshop
 A script made in order to automatically reroll the secret shop.
 It is still in development.
+This script uses the ``pyautogui`` library to recognize the items in the shop.
+Sadly, this method is kinda slow, but this script is not made to be fast.
+The objective is to allow the user to spend his time differently than staying in front of the shop and rolling manually.

 # Requirements
 - python3